GabeScott/standard-works-vault/General Conference/1985 April - “The Spirit Giveth Life”.md

 Frequently Stan speaks in Church meetings and tells of the goodness of the Lord to him.
 To some he reveals the dark thoughts of depression which engulfed him that afternoon as he sat in his wheelchair at the edge of the pool, sentenced, it seemed, to a life of despair.
 He tells how he pondered the alternative.
 It would be so easy to propel the hated wheelchair into the silent water of the deep pool.
 Life would then be over.
 But at that precise moment he saw me, his friend.
 That day Stan learned literally that we do not walk alone.
 I, too, learned a lesson that day: Never, never, never postpone following a prompting.

 As we pursue the journey of life, let us learn the language of the Spirit.
-May we remember and respond to the Master’s gentle invitation: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him.”
-(Rev. 3:20.)
+May we remember and respond to the Master’s gentle invitation: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him.” ([[Revelation 3.20|Rev. 3:20]].)
 This is the language of the Spirit.
 He spoke it.
 He taught it.
 He lived it.
 May each of us do likewise, I pray in the name of Jesus Christ, amen.